Fortinet black logo

 [iotd] service:query hostname:globaldevquery.fortinet.net ip:173.243.140.16 fd:17 read resp:0(good)

-3. The query returns the device information including the information source (src fortiguard).
+4. Upon completion of the FortiGuard query, the query server returns the device information including the information source (src fortiguard).

 # diagnose user device list